 If you place the data folder on the administrator's computer running 10-Strike Network Inventory Explorer or on a public server, you can make the program automatically import the data from the folder on startup.
 The cfg files are deleted after a successful importing.

 The client application can also upload the cfg files to a FTP server.
 It also can send the cfg files via e-mail.
 You can configure FTP and e-mail settings on the second and third tabs.

 E-mail (SMTP server) settings:

-If you do not configure the client, by default, it gathers all groups of data; the data is stored in the "CFG" subfolder of the client application's working folder.
+If you do not configure the client, by default, it gathers all groups of data available and copies the data files to the "CFG" subfolder of the client application's working folder.

-The configured settings are saved in the "data.cfg" file.
+The configured settings are saved in the data.cfg file.
 You can configure the client once and use this file for running the clients on remote computers.
-For this, place the "data.cfg" file to the client's folder.
+For this, place the data.cfg file to the folder containing the client's executable files.

 Collecting Data with Clients